funkhaus/wp-shopify/README.md

 * `wshop-variant-change` is triggered on its containing product block when a product variant is selected.
 * `wshop-product-added` is triggered on `jQuery(document)` when a product is added to the cart.

+### Classes

+There are informational classes added to product wrappers upon rendering:

+* `has-variants` will be added to any product that has variants on Shopify.
+* `product-unavailable` will be added to any product whose inventory is less than or equal to 0 (or is unavailable for any other reason).

 --------

 __wp-shopify__